CharlieMallon/milestoneThree/README.md

     -   https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API - for android
     -   https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html - for apple?

-Done list! - i want to see what i have completed today!
+Done list! - I want to see what I have completed today!

 Settings - need to be able to adjust how often you are pinged.